sce/flot/API.md

 }
 ```

-The options "min"/"max" are the precise minimum/maximum value on the
+The options `min`/`max` are the precise minimum/maximum value on the
 scale.
 If you don't specify either of them, a value will automatically
 be chosen based on the minimum/maximum data values.
 Note that Flot
 always examines all the data values you feed to it, even if a
 restriction on another axis may make some of them invisible (this
 makes interactive use more stable).

-The "autoscaleMargin" is a bit esoteric: it's the fraction of margin
+The `autoscaleMargin` is a bit esoteric: it's the fraction of margin
 that the scaling algorithm will add to avoid that the outermost points
 ends up on the grid border.
 Note that this margin is only applied when
 a min or max value is not explicitly set.
 If a margin is specified,
 the plot will furthermore extend the axis end-point to the nearest
 whole tick.
-The default value is "null" for the x axes and 0.02 for y
+The default value is `null` for the x axes and `0.02` for y
 axes which seems appropriate for most cases.

-"transform" and "inverseTransform" are callbacks you can put in to
+`transform` and `inverseTransform` are callbacks you can put in to
 change the way the data is drawn.
 You can design a function to
 compress or expand certain parts of the axis non-linearly, e.g.
 suppress weekends or compress far away points with a logarithm or some